PaulSquires/WinFBE/Help/WinFBX/Graphics/CImageCtx Class.md

 # <a name="LoadBitmapFromResource"></a>LoadBitmapFromResource

 Loads a bitmap from a resource file into the control.
+**Note**: Works with .bmp and .png files, but not with .jpg and .tif files.

 ```
 FUNCTION LoadBitmapFromResource (BYVAL hInstance AS HINSTANCE, BYREF wszResourceName AS WSTRING) AS LONG